 For most people, access to dental care in Ireland is not straightforward.
 A number of barriers exist, not limited to, but including:

 Dental care here is delivered in three main ways

 Dublin and Cork Dental Hospitals.
-Patients may be seen either by supervised student or by consultants.
-The care may carry a charge or may be provided free if the person has a medical card for the areas that hospital accepts.
+Patients may be seen either by supervised students or by consultants.
+The care may carry a charge or may be provided free if the person has a medical card for the areas that the hospital accepts.

 Oral Surgery Units at General Hospitals might care for patients who need difficult wisdom teeth removed or orthodontic surgery.